cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ### Undelegating

-#### Continuously Vesting Accounts

-For a continuous vesting account attempting to undelegate `D` coins, the following is performed:
+For a vesting account attempting to undelegate `D` coins, the following is performed:

 1. Verify `(DV + DF) >= D > 0` (this is simply a sanity check)
 2. Compute `X := min(DF, D)` (portion of `D` that should become free, prioritizing free coins)